kintsugi-programmer/KintsugiEnigma/DevOps/3 VMs and Deploying a MERN app.md

 With bare-metal, you’re typically limited to the resources (CPU, memory, storage) of the actual physical server.
 You can't dynamically allocate resources like you can in a VM.

+Fastest, Easiest, Most Efficient Performance, Yet Most Expensive, Most Rare( already booked from bitcoin miners). provider service eg: latitude.sh

+But can't Scaleup, Scaledown

+Pay as per month agreement

 # SSH protocol, password based auth

+Renting servers on a cloud GIVES YOU INTERNET AVAILABLE ADDRESS.
+SSH Helps to talk to Server Machine.

-The **SSH protocol** (Secure Shell) is a cryptographic network protocol that allows secure communication between two systems, typically for remote administration.
-It’s most commonly used to log into remote servers and execute commands, but it also facilitates secure file transfers and other operations.
+The **SSH protocol** (Secure Shell) is a cryptographic(secure, not allow packet sniffing) network protocol that allows secure communication between two systems, typically for remote administration.
+It’s most commonly used to log(not GUI, It's CLI) into remote servers and execute commands, but it also facilitates secure file transfers and other operations.

 ### Key Features of SSH:

 1. **Encryption**: SSH encrypts the data that’s sent between the client and the server, so even if someone intercepts the connection, they can’t read the data.
 This makes it much more secure than older protocols like Telnet or FTP, which transmit data in plaintext.
 2. **Authentication**: SSH can use two methods of authentication:
     - **Password-based**: You enter a password to authenticate yourself to the remote system.
-    - **Public Key-based**: A more secure method, where the client uses a private key to authenticate, and the server checks it against the corresponding public key.
+    - **Public Key-based**: A `more secure` method, where the client uses a private key to authenticate, and the server checks it against the corresponding public key.
 This eliminates the need for passwords and provides an extra layer of security.
 3. **Integrity**: SSH ensures the integrity of data, meaning that data cannot be tampered with while it’s in transit.
 If someone tries to alter the data being sent, the connection will be immediately disrupted.

+1 9 29

 ## Password based